-McNeese complies with the Southern Association of Colleges and Schools – Commission on Colleges comprehensive standard 3.7.2, which states that “The institution regularly evaluates the effectiveness of each faculty member in accord with published criteria, regardless of contractual or tenured status.”
+McNeese complies with the Southern Association of Colleges and Schools – Commission on Colleges Requirement 6.3, which states that “The institution publishes and implements policies regarding the appointment, employment, and regular evaluation of faculty members, regardless of contract or tenure status.”
 The University of Louisiana System policy number FS-III.X.D-1 states that "faculty will undergo evaluation to ensure their academic performance is commensurate with their rank and status, and that they remain accountable for their academic performance to the university and the larger community."
 To support the MSU mission and goals related to excellence in teaching, research and service, faculty participate in the Annual Performance Review (APR) which includes two components:

 Date enacted or revised:

 January 2015; Revised October 2015, Revised March 2018

 - Job Effectiveness/Productivity in teaching, scholarly activity/research, and service which is ranked among faculty in the department and college, and

 - Performance level, achieved as "Satisfactory" or "Unsatisfactory."

 Performance level is determined by the faculty member's accountability to his/her job responsibilities and expectations as described in McNeese State University Policies as well as specific departmental and college guidelines.
 A “satisfactory” performance level rating is a precondition for consideration for awarding merit pay regardless of merit rank, and it is required for application for tenure or promotion.
 Performance level (including the evaluation of collegiality) is independent of merit rankings Category I, Category II, or Category III, which are achieved on a competitive basis.
 The Job Effectiveness/Productivity portion of the APR determines merit level and ranking for faculty within each college.